tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

 | Differentiating Microsoft's database migration tools | <https://blogs.msdn.microsoft.com/datamigration/2017/10/13/differentiating-microsofts-database-migration-tools-and-services/> |
 |

-## Data Platform upgrade and migration whiteboard design session trainer guide
+# Data Platform upgrade and migration whiteboard design session trainer guide

-### Step 1: Review the customer case study
+## Step 1: Review the customer case study

-- Check in with your table participants to introduce yourself as the trainer.
+- Check in with your table participants to introduce yourself as the trainer
 - Ask, "What questions do you have about the customer case study?"
-- Briefly review the steps and timeframes of the whiteboard design session.
+- Briefly review the steps and timeframes of the whiteboard design session
 - Ready, set, go!
-Let the table participants begin.
+Let the table participants begin

-### Step 2: Design a proof of concept solution
+## Step 2: Design a proof of concept solution

-- Check in with your tables to ensure that they are transitioning from step to step on time.
+- Check in with your tables to ensure that they are transitioning from step to step on time
-- Provide some feedback on their responses to the business needs and design.
+- Provide some feedback on their responses to the business needs and design
-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first that will lead the participants to discover the answers on their own
-- Provide feedback for their responses to the customer's objections.
+- Provide feedback for their responses to the customer's objections
-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first that will lead the participants to discover the answers on their own

-### Step 3: Present the solution
+## Step 3: Present the solution

-- Determine which table will be paired with your table before Step 3 begins.
+- Determine which table will be paired with your table before Step 3 begins
-- For the first round, assign one table as the Microsoft team and the other table as the customer.
+- For the first round, assign one table as the Microsoft team and the other table as the customer
-- Have the Microsoft team present their solution to the customer team.
+- Have the Microsoft team present their solution to the customer team
-  - Have the customer team provide one objection for the Microsoft team to respond to.
+  - Have the customer team provide one objection for the Microsoft team to respond to
-  - The presentation and objections should be no longer than 10 minutes.
+  - The presentation and objections should be no longer than 15 minutes
-- Have participants on the customer team give feedback to the Microsoft team.
-  - The feedback should be no longer than 5 minutes.
-  - If needed, the trainer may also provide feedback.
+  - If needed, the trainer may also provide feedback

-### Wrap-up
+## Wrap-up

-- Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution.
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution

-### Preferred target audience
+## Preferred target audience

 - Kathleen Sloan, CIO of World Wide Importers (WWI)
 - The primary audience is the business decision makers and technology decision makers.
 From the case study scenario, it would include the Director of Analytics.
 Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors, such as a line of business (LOB) vice president (VP), chief marketing officer (CMO), or to those who represent the business unit IT or developers who report to application sponsors.

-### Preferred solution
+## Preferred solution

-#### High-level architecture
+*High-level architecture*

 1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, application migration, storage, high availability, and reporting.
 You will refine this diagram as you proceed.